mickem/nscp/docs/tutorial/nagios/nrpe.rst

   }

 Defining a service for monitoring the remote Windows server.
-These example service definitions will use the sample commands that are defined in the default NSC.ini file which ships with NSClient 0.3.7 or newer.

 7.4 Service definitions
 -----------------------

 The following service will monitor the CPU load on the remote host.
-The "alias_cpu" argument which is passed to the check_nrpe command definition tells NSClient++ to run the "alias_cpu" command as defined in the alias section of the NSC.ini file.
+The "alias_cpu" argument which is passed to the check_nrpe command definition tells NSClient++ to run the "alias_cpu" command as defined in the alias section of the nsclient.ini file.

 .. code-block:: js